 This guide would normally apply when there is the risk of a parent or other family member intending to permanently remove the children abroad, and where

 removal is imminent.

 - Find out where your local family court is using the HMCS Court Finder Site.

 Once on that website, enter in your region under ´Court Region Search´.
-Then make sure that ´Court Work Type Search´ is set to ´Children Act´.
+Set the court type to Children.
 Choose the court which is closest to where you or your children live and print the details.